Samuel-2626/django-lang/article.md

 > Since, Django uses a separate table for translations, then are some features that you can't use.

-1. `django_parler` integrates smoothly with the Django administration site.
-It includes a **TranslatableAdmin** class that overrides the ModelAdmin class provided by Django to manage translations.

-Note that this migration deletes the previous existing fields from your models.
+Note also that this migration deletes the previous existing fields from your models.

 ```py
 from django.db import models